Right off the bat, I must confess that the schedule I share below is something I haven’t done very well yet.

 And so, even if I don’t keep up with the blocks of time specifically, I can at least look back at my week and track if I was giving any time at all to these activities.

 - Did I spend time on Core?

 How to block your own time

-This time blocked calendar is based on my Focus Flywheel which states that you need Clarity, Planning, Action, and Celebration.
+My time blocked calendar is based on my 4-Focus Method which states that you need Clarity, Planning, Action, and Celebration.

 Without clarity about what is most important, then you will get trapped in a loop of busywork.
 And so, in this context, I’ve identified the most important uses of my time during the week and I’ve even scheduled them onto my calendar.

 For a step-by-step process with yours truly on how to get clarity, define your goals, and then block your time, join us for the Focus Course Academy.